DiegoP-FinaceAnalytics/Sales-Performance-Financial-Analysis/README.md

 An end-to-end finance and business analytics project that transforms raw retail transactions into a normalized Microsoft Access database, reusable SQL analysis, and two connected interactive Excel dashboards.

-The solution evaluates sales growth, profitability, customer performance, product categories, geographic regions, shipping activity, and operating trends from 2014 through 2017.
-It was designed to demonstrate both technical execution and the ability to translate historical data into practical business recommendations.
+The solution evaluates historical sales performance, profitability, customer behavior, product categories, regional performance, shipping activity, and operational trends from 2014 through 2017.
+It demonstrates how raw transactional data can be transformed into reliable business insights through database design, SQL analysis, and interactive dashboard reporting.

 ## Scenario Disclosure